Visit our Campus Closure and Emergency Information page for more information about what's open on campus.

 If you don't have a medical condition, but are concerned about workplace exposure to the Coronavirus, you have several options depending on your position:

-If you have symptoms of fever and cough or shortness of breath, and not had any known exposure to COVID-19 or tested positive for COVID-19, you need to stay home for twenty-four (24) hours after fever is gone and symptoms have improved.
+If you have symptoms of fever and cough or shortness of breath, and not had any known exposure to COVID-19 or tested positive for COVID-19, you need to stay home and may return to work with a doctor’s note OR when you have been symptom-free for forty-eight (48) hours AND ten days have passed since symptoms onset.

 Some employees may be required by the Centers for Disease Control and Prevention guidelines to self-quarantine due to possible exposure of COVID-19.
 Please refer to the below scenarios to have a better understanding of when self-quarantine needs to occur in addition to healthcare provider recommendations.